KILTprotocol/nextjs-sporran-credential-login/README.md

 ![](./public/web3LoginFlow.png)

+## Disclaimer

+This code is not for production use.
+It serves as an example workflow for accepting Credentials.

 ## Getting Started

 Lets get going!
 Lets see how you can start a web3 DID login with credentials verification.